Xeraya Capital’s ESG Investment Strategy Pays Off

 The Policy’s Boost on Biotechnology and ESG Investing

-According to this article on NASDAQ2, the past few years have pushed ESG stocks and funds into the limelight, but the advent of the pandemic in particular has spurred demand for these investment vehicles as traders focus more on impact investment.
+According to this article on NASDAQ2, the past few years have pushed ESG stocks and funds into the limelight, but the advent of the pandemic, in particular, has spurred demand for these investment vehicles as traders focus more on impact investment.
 Morningstar data has shown that during the third quarter of 2020, assets under management in ESG funds hit US$1.2 trillion.
-In the same quarter, the United States saw inflows of US$9.8 billion, which reaches the year-to-date total to US$30.7 billion.
+In the same quarter, the United States saw inflows of US$9.8 billion, which reaches the year-to-date total of US$30.7 billion.

 Additionally, the Forum for Sustainable and Responsible Investment’s 2020 report states that sustainably invested assets under management grew 42% from US$12 trillion in 2018 to US$17.1 trillion in 2020.
 It also infers that sustainable investment now makes up 33% of the US$51.4 trillion in total US assets currently under professional management.

 What does this mean for investors?
-In general, ESG-focused companies avoided damage caused by the pandemic and addressed factors such as racism and geo-political tensions.
+In general, ESG-focused companies avoided damage caused by the pandemic and addressed factors such as racism and geopolitical tensions.
 As the US embraces the transition to a low-carbon economy, there will be early-stage investments in several small and big companies through venture capital and private equity.
-Therefore, investments in companies that focus on renewable energy, low carbon, and fossil fuel-free initiatives will rise.
-Biden, known as the “green president”, is expected to provide government initiatives, investments, and federal policies that will be favourable for the sustainable investment space.
+Therefore, investments in companies that focus on renewable energy, low carbon, and fossil-fuel-free initiatives will rise.
+Biden, known as the “green president”, is expected to provide government initiatives, investments, and federal policies that will be favorable for the sustainable investment space.

 As for biotech, the sector is projected to surge beyond US$775 billion by 2024, as scientists develop treatments for thousands of diseases.
 These companies are also finding ways to edit the human genome to literally erase our vulnerability to these diseases.